marinednadude/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP/NOAA-PMEL-OME-WhiteSterling-phytoplankton-ITS1-PCR-Protocol-BeBOP.md

 - Product Name and Model: Provide the official name of the product.
 - Manufacturer: Provide the name of the manufacturer of the product.
 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
-- Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.
+- Remark: For example, some of the consumables may need to be sterilized, some commercial solutions may need to be diluted, or shielded from light during the operating procedure.

 For a 96-well Plate: